-COMES NOW the Defendant, Wesley C. Smith, and states that the GAL Ronald Fahy motion of May 17, 2005, is not well grounded in fact, is not warranted by existing law, and respectfully demands that the court impose sanctions pursuant to Virginia Code § 8.01-271.
+COMES NOW the Defendant, Wesley C. Smith, and states that the GAL Ronald Fahy motion to quash of May 17, 2005, is not well grounded in fact, is not warranted by existing law, and respectfully demands that the court deny his motion to quash and impose sanctions pursuant to Virginia Code § 8.01-271.
 In support of his MOTION the Defendant states as follows:

 - 1. The motion filed by Ronald Fahy is in violation of Code § 8.01-271.1 as it relies on a legal position that is not well grounded in fact, is not warranted by existing law, and Mr. Fahy would have been aware of that had he made any reasonable inquiry.
 He either made no inquiry about his position or knowingly submitted to the court a motion that he knew was in violation of law and rule. - 2.
 Mr. Fahy cites "unreasonable and burdensome" for documents previously provided to the Defendant.
 Obviously the Defendant does not intend, or desire, for him to provide additional copies, a fact he could have determined with "reasonable inquiry" or if he had attempt to resolve the issue with the Defendant.
-He did not attempt to do so in spite of the rule requiring him to do so. - 3.
-Mr. Fahy claims "The documents in my possession relevant to this case consist of (a) Court pleadings and Orders, (b) documents obtained from Wesley Smith, approximately 21 inches thick, (c) notes prepared by me for use by me as GAL in this case, and (d) the attached letter."
-Given items a and b are already in the possession of the Defendant those were obviously not intended to be provided in response.
-Item d was provided, leaving item c (notes) and all the other documents he doesn't consider relevant.
-However his motion is so vague and ambiguous that it isn't clear which of the 11 specific requests he feels isn't relevant.
+He made no attempt to resolve any issues with the Defendant in spite of the rule requiring him to do so. - 3.
+In his motion, Mr. Fahy claims:

+"The documents in my possession relevant to this case consist of (a) Court pleadings and Orders, (b) documents obtained from Wesley Smith, approximately 21 inches thick, (c) notes prepared by me for use by me as GAL in this case, and (d) the attached letter."

+Given items (a) and (b) are already in the possession of the Defendant those were obviously not intended to be provided in response.
+Item (d) was provided, leaving item (c) notes and all the other documents he doesn't consider relevant.
+However his motion is so vague and ambiguous that it isn't clear which of the 11 specific requests he feels isn't relevant, although it would be interesting to find which items he has been billing for collecting that he does not feel is relevant to that which his is billing for.